GSA/digitalgov.gov/content/news/2020/06/2020-06-23-intro-github-for-content-creation-with.md

   - training
   - github

+# see all authors at https://digital.gov/authors
+authors:
+  - malaika-carpenter

 # Page weight: controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible